Cloudflare Moves to Fight Email Phishing and Improve Email Routing

-On Monday Cloudflare announced a pair of features designed to improve email phishing and spoofing, and a Wizard that improves email routing.
+On Monday Cloudflare announced a pair of features designed to improve protective efforts against email phishing and spoofing, and a Wizard that improves email routing.

 Emails With Cloudflare